 Real Madrid vs Barcelona: Head-to-head

-March's Liga clash was the 244th competitive Clasico, though Madrid and Barca have met another 34 times in friendlies and other exhibition matches.
+A La Liga fixture at Santiago Bernabeu in March 2022 was the 249th competitive Clasico, though Madrid and Barca have met a further 33 times in friendlies and other non-competitive matches.

 |Competition||Games Played||Madrid wins||Barca wins||Draws|